dotnet/linker/docs/design/RUC-on-type.md

     }
 }
 ```
-The key part in this example is that since the static fields are being assigned a value, therefore the runtime will generate an implicit static constructor method to execute the initialization.
+The key part in this example is that since the static fields are being assigned a value, the runtime will generate an implicit static constructor method to execute the initialization.
 The code is not visible to the user but gets produced in what is called Intermediate Language (IL), the static constructor IL code generated for the previous example is the following
 ```IL
 .method private hidebysig specialname rtspecialname static
     void .cctor () cil managed